vhryshchenko-source/k8-practice/README.md

 - configured network bridge with a specific ip address for master VM (you can change ip for your own value),
 - selected Virtualbox provider with specific memory and cpu resources, and ran the shell script.

 This shell script will be installed docker, tools for creation and management kubernetes cluster and helm.
-If you change ip address for worker in `master.vm.network`, you also must change `KUBELET_EXTRA_ARGS=--node-ip=<worker-ip-address>` for both VM's.
+If you choose another ip address for worker in `master.vm.network ip: "192.168.1.108"`, you also must change `KUBELET_EXTRA_ARGS=--node-ip=<worker-ip-address>` for both VM's.
+The default value is `192.168.1.108`.
-If you change ip address for master in `master.vm.network`, you also must change `--apiserver-advertise-address=<master-ip-address>` for master Vm.
+If you choose another ip address for master in `master.vm.network ip: "192.168.1.107"`, you also must change `--apiserver-advertise-address=<master-ip-address>` for master Vm.
+The default value is `192.168.1.107`.

 **1.1 To create and configure Kubernetes cluster run the Vagrant command with the up flag.**
     $ `vagrant up`